 The Australian rules football star who reinvented himself as an NFL punter, playing in a Super Bowl for the Arizona Cardinals.

-Ben Graham’s sporting career is a tale of two hemispheres.
-In Australia, he was a hard-nosed star for the Geelong Football Club in the AFL, known for his powerful kicks and leadership as captain.
-In his early thirties, he made an audacious pivot, moving to the United States to try out as a punter in the NFL—a position that leveraged his unique kicking skills.
-Against long odds, he not only made a roster but thrived, playing for the New York Jets and the Arizona Cardinals.
-His peak came when he helped the Cardinals reach Super Bowl XLIII, booting the longest punt in the game's history at that time.
-Graham’s journey proved that athletic talent, coupled with relentless adaptation, could conquer two completely different football worlds.
+Ben Graham punted the longest kick in Super Bowl history during Super Bowl XLIII with the Arizona Cardinals.
+In Australia, he was a hard-nosed star for the Geelong Football Club in the AFL, known for powerful kicks and leadership as captain.
+In his early thirties, he moved to the United States to try out as an NFL punter, leveraging his unique kicking skills.
+He made the roster and thrived with the New York Jets and Cardinals.
+Graham's journey proved that athletic talent, coupled with relentless adaptation, could conquer two completely different football worlds.

 1965–1980